 Biography

-I was an undergraduate at the University of Queensland, in Brisbane, Australia, where I completed a Bachelor of Science followed by an M.Sc. by research, supervised by Anne Street.
+I was an undergraduate at the University of Queensland, in Brisbane, Australia, where I completed a Bachelor of Science (1991) followed by an M.Sc. by research (1992), supervised by Anne Street.
 My doctoral research was performed at the Mathematical Institute, University of Oxford, under the supervision of Peter Neumann.
+I completed my DPhil in 1996.

 My first postdoctoral position was held at the School of Computer Studies (now the School of Computing) of the University of Leeds.
-I worked with Martin Dyer on the analysis of combinatorial Markov chains and related questions of computational complexity.
-Then I moved back to Australia to take up an Australian Research Council Postdoctoral Fellowship at the Mathematics Department of the University of Melbourne.
+I worked with Martin Dyer on the analysis of combinatorial Markov chains and related questions of computational complexity (1997 - 1999).
+Then in 2000 I moved back to Australia to take up an Australian Research Council Postdoctoral Fellowship at the Mathematics Department of the University of Melbourne.
 I worked with Nick Wormald on the study of random regular graphs.

-I am an Editor-in-Chief of the Electronic Journal of Combinatorics.
-I was awarded the 2015 Christopher Heyde Medal in Pure Mathematics by the Australian Academy of Science, jointly with Scott Morrison from ANU.
+In 2022 I was elected as a Fellow of the Australian Academy of Science.
+(Watch the short video they made.)
+I was awarded the 2015 Christopher Heyde Medal in Pure Mathematics by the Australian Academy of Science.
 The Institute of Combinatorics and its Applications awarded me the 2010 Hall Medal.

 Mathematical miscellanea